StuntsPT/Structure_threader/docs/index.md

 ## Other works

-The script "fastChooseK.py" was taken from [the original fastStructure repository](https://github.com/rajanil/fastStructure), ported to python 3, largely modified to work as a module for the main script and relicensed as GPLv3.
+The script "fastChooseK.py" was taken from [the original fastStructure repository](https://github.com/rajanil/fastStructure), ported to python 3, largely modified to work as a module for the main script and re-licensed as GPLv3.

 The scripts "harvesterCore.py" and "structureHarvester.py" were taken from [the original structureHarverster repository](https://github.com/dentearl/structureHarvester), ported to python 3, and slightly modified to work as a module for the main script.
 Please see the "Citation" part of the README to know what to cite, should you use this module.

+Binaries for [fastStructure](https://github.com/rajanil/fastStructure), [STRUCTURE](http://web.stanford.edu/group/pritchardlab/structure.html) and [MavericK](https://github.com/bobverity/MavericK) are distributed in the pypi hosted version.

 ## Bug reporting